#SkiGreen Directory

 alpkit : We seriously fangirl this impressive UK-based company which not only sells outdoor wear (midlayers, baselayers etc) with immaculate green credentials, but also offers an in-store repair service.
 AND there’s a scheme whereby you can send or take in old clothing (must be in good condition) for recycling.

 EcoSki : Not sure whether skiing is for you?
-If you want to rent rather than buy, this UK-based start-up is the place to go for performance wintersports clothing with rental from four to 16 days.
+If you choose to rent rather than buy, this UK-based business offers performance winter sports clothing.

-Kit Lender: US-based ski clothing and equipment rental provider that delivers to your destination.
-Perfect if you are skiing North America and want to keep down baggage weight.
-Note: they rent kit for all kinds of outdoors activities beyond skiing.
+Kit Lender : US-based ski clothing and outdoor equipment rental provider that delivers to your destination.
+Perfect if you are travelling in North America and want to keep down baggage weight.
+Note: they rent kit for all kinds of outdoors activities from skiing to hiking, camping to fishing.

 Green Fashion :

-Picture : A company that has been 100% committed to sustainability from day one.
-Recycled materials, sustainable sourcing, lifetime repair guarantee; “Before you choose to buy new, we encourage you to purchase a second-hand product.
+Picture : A company that is 100% committed to sustainability.
+Recycled materials, sustainable sourcing, lifetime repair guarantee: “Before you choose to buy new, we encourage you to purchase a second-hand product.
 Whether a garment or something else, this is one of the most eco-responsible acts you can perform!”

-66°North : An Icelandic outdoor clothing company that puts circularity and sustainability at the top of its agenda.
-A carbon neutral business, they create durable pieces that will be used for years or decades to come.
+66°North : An Icelandic outdoor clothing company putting circularity and sustainability at the top of the agenda.
+Carbon neutral, they create durable pieces that will last for decades.
 As they say: “It doesn’t matter if you buy a biodegradable jacket if – due to function, quality or aesthetics – you buy a new one every year.”

-Patagonia : One of the pioneers of sustainable fashion.
+Patagonia : A pioneer of sustainable fashion.
 Buying Patagonia clothing, you can be sure of making a purchase that has minimal negative impact on the planet.

-Finisterre : Policies of ‘innovative upcycling’ and sustainability in all aspects of the product lifecycle put Finisterre up there as a brand that cares.
-They offer a repairs service from £20 up to £125 for a full jacket, as well as trade-in to ensure no-longer wanted items from their range are recycled rather than dumped.
+Finisterre : Policies of ‘innovative upcycling’ and sustainability across the product lifecycle put Finisterre up there as a brand that cares.
+They offer a repairs service from £20 up to £125 for a full jacket, as well as trade-in to ensure used items from their range are recycled rather than dumped.

-Halti : Bringing Finnish attitudes to nature to their range of “circularly designed” outdoor apparel, which Halti designs to be 100% recyclable, recommends you use as long as possible and offers advice on how to fix if damaged.
-Mono-material build keeps carbon footprint low and improves recyclability.
+Halti : Bringing Finnish attitudes to nature to its range of “circularly designed” outdoor apparel, Halti designs its mono-material clothes to be 100% recyclable.
+It also recommends you use its outdoor clothing for as long as possible and offers advice on how to fix if damaged.

 Houdini : Swedish brand that boasts 100% sustainability credentials on materials used.

-Maloja : Just reading the social responsibility section of this Swiss brand’s website is enough to make you want to buy from their gorgeous, eco-responsible range of active wear.
-Baselayers, jackets and ski and boarding pants are all immaculately designed and conceived with a deep connection to the mountains.
+Maloja : Gorgeous, eco-responsible active wear from a socially responsible Swiss brand.
+Baselayers, jackets and ski and boarding pants immaculately designed and conceived with a deep connection to the mountains.

 Planks Clothing : Offers a repair service to prolong the lifetime of its clothing.
 Uses recycled materials in 50% of products, recyled and recyclable packaging, “constantly evolving our products and processes to lessen our environmental impact”.

-SQI : Stylish ski jackets that are designed to work as outerwear all year round – not just on the slopes.
-Says founder Freddy Hoare: “We believe that the most sustainable product is the one that can be worn 100+ times, and set out to engineer our own collection of multi-functional outerwear from recycled materials.”
+SQI : Stylish ski jackets designed to work as outerwear all year round.
+Says founder Freddy Hoare: “We believe that the most sustainable product is the one that can be worn 100+ times.”

-Helly Hansen : If buying from this outdoor wear giant, you might like to choose from the minimalistic Mono Material line, made entirely from polyester, including insulation composed of 100% recycled down-feel polyester.
-The idea is that single-fabric construction makes it easier to recycle once the garment has reached the end of its lifespan.
-HH also has an eye on re-use and resale of its clothing, with the goal of leading on eliminating waste through circular recycling.
-We like the sound of that.
+Helly Hansen : Look out for the HH minimalistic Mono Material line, made entirely from polyester, including insulation composed of 100% recycled down-feel polyester.
+Single-fabric construction makes it easier to recycle once a garment has reached the end of its lifespan.

-Haglöfs : Not only is Swedish brand Haglöfs outdoor wear durable and functional, the company (founded 1914) is also committed to sustainability.
+Haglöfs : Durable, functional outerwear.
 If you are the original owner of their clothing item, Haglöfs will repair it for free.
-They also provide tips on how to do simple repairs yourself, including how to patch a shell or down jacket and mend a zip.
+They also offer tips on how to do simple repairs yourself, including how to patch a shell or down jacket and mend a zip.

 Kit and Accessories